 - Don't have sex until you start another method of birth control.
 The morning-after pill doesn't offer lasting protection from pregnancy.
 If you have unprotected sex in the days and weeks after taking the morning-after pill, you're at risk of becoming pregnant.
 Be sure to begin using or resume use of birth control.

-Using the morning-after pill may delay your period by up to one week after you normally expect it.
+Using the morning-after pill may delay your period by up to one week.
 If you don't get your period within three to four weeks of taking the morning-after pill, take a pregnancy test.

-Normally, you don't need to follow up with your health care provider after using the morning-after pill.
+Normally, you don't need to contact your health care provider after using the morning-after pill.
 However, if you have bleeding or spotting that lasts longer than a week or develop severe lower abdominal pain three to five weeks after taking the morning-after pill, contact him or her.
-These may be signs or symptoms of a miscarriage or an ectopic pregnancy — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
+These can indicate a miscarriage or that the fertilized egg has implanted outside the uterus, usually in a fallopian tube (ectopic pregnancy).